prof-rossetti/internet-technologies/exercises/website-challenge/exercise.md

 Use your HTML and CSS knowledge to iteratively develop the contents of your "index.html" page.

 You may leverage Twitter Bootstrap or any other front-end frameworks, as desired.

+### Deploying the Website

+Follow the same steps outlined in the "Publishing" section of the ["Website Hosting" Exercise](/exercises/website-hosting/exercise.md) to configure GitHub Pages to host your website so it is publicly-accessable over the Internet.

+Then share your link with the rest of the class via Slack to show off your great work!